stevennic22/docker-go-ns1-dynamic-dns/README.md

 ## Config file
 A `config.yml` file **must** be passed or the container won't be able to do anything.
 The format for the config file can be seen in `example-config.yml`.

+## Why
+Based off of https://github.com/stevennic22/docker-ns1-dynamic-dns, which was originally forked to add Linode host management.
+After running into some issues with updating the previous version, opted for a Golang approach to hopefully make future updates easier.